Smcculle/LENSE/Readme.md

 sudo adduser lense
 su lense
 ```
-Place the contents of lense-cl inside the /home/lense/lense/ folder of the client
+Place the contents of 'lense-client' from Github to /home/lense/lense/ folder of the client.

+> Note: make sure that certificates for the registry server is placed inside all the clients as mentioned in Section 1.2.2

 ### 1.4.
 Running the Webapp

+####1.4.1 Lense Server
-To run server side webapp, execute in separate terminals
+To run server side webapp, browse to the lense directory and edit the 'config.txt' inside the ~/lense/static/configs/ folder and provide information in variables for registry and database access.

+After all the information have been filled in the config.txt file, execute the following commands in separate terminals^M
 ```sh
 python server.py
 python adv-server.py
 python sync-server.py
 ```

+####1.4.2 Client Server
-To run the client side webapp, login to lense user and execute in separate terminals
+To run the client side webapp, login to user 'lense' and browse to the lense directory and edit the 'config.txt' inside the ~/lense/static/configs/ folder and provide information in variables for registry and database access.

+After all the information have been filled in the config.txt file, execute the following commands in separate terminals
 ```sh
 python client.py
 python client-daemon.py
 ```

  > Make sure that admin server has passwordless access to both clients and registry server.
-Also make sure clients have executed the procedures, mentioned in Section 1.2, to accept the certificates for registry server.
+Also make sure clients and server have executed the procedures mentioned in Section 1.2.1, to accept the certificates for registry server.